This set of Computer Networks test focuses on “IPv6 Addressing”.

 c) Node has both IPv4 and IPv6 support

-Explanation: Dual-stack is one of the approach used to support IPv6 in already existing systems.
+Explanation: Dual-stack is one of the approaches used to support IPv6 in already existing systems.
+ISPs are using it as a method to transfer from IPv4 to IPv6 completely eventually due to the lower number of possible available addresses in IPv4.

-2. Suppose two IPv6 nodes want to interoperate using IPv6 datagrams but are connected to each other by intervening IPv4 routers.
-The best solution here is
+2. Suppose two IPv6 nodes want to interoperate using IPv6 datagrams, but they are connected to each other by intervening IPv4 routers.
+The best solution here is ________

 a) Use dual-stack approach